 - Cast on > 42 sts in Yarn A, join in the round and pm, being careful not to twist the sts.

-- Cont to knit in rib until work from beg measures 2″.
+- Cont to knit in K1, P1 rib until work from CO edge measures 2 inches.

-- Continue to knit every round in Yarn A until the hat measures 3.5″ from the cast on edge.
+- Cont to knit every round in Yarn A until the hat measures 3.5 inches from the CO edge.

-- Next row: Change yarn colour to Yarn B then knit every round until that colour block measures 3″.
+- Next round: Change yarn color to Yarn B then knit every round until that color block measures 3 inches.

-- Next row: Change yarn colour to Yarn C and knit that colour block for 1″.
+- Next round: Change yarn color to Yarn C and knit that color block for 1 inch.